pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 ffmpeg | mp4 to mp3 converter
 ffmpeg -i foo.mp4 bar.mp3 | convert foo.mp4 to bar.mp3
-ffmpeg -i source.mp4 -ss 00:00:00 -t 00:00:00 -vcodec copy -acodec copy outsplice.mp4 | crop source.mp4 from start time `-ss` to time `-t`
+ffmpeg -i source.mp4 -ss 00:00:00 -t 00:00:00 -vcodec copy -acodec copy outsplice.mp4 | crop source.mp4 from start time `-ss` to time `-t` ffmpeg -i input.mov -qscale 0 output.mp4 | convert input.mov to output.mp4
+ffmpeg -i input.mp4 -ss 00:05:20 -t 00:10:00 -c:v copy -c:a copy output1.mp4 | take the input video input.mp4, and cut out 10 minutes from it starting from 00:05:20 (5 minutes and 20 second mark), i.e. the output video will be from 00:05:20 to 00:15:20.
+If you specify a duration that will result in a stop time that is beyond the length of the input video, the output video will end where the input video ends. [source](https://shotstack.io/learn/use-ffmpeg-to-trim-video/) ffmpeg -i input.mp4 -ss 00:05:10 -to 00:15:30 -c:v copy -c:a copy output2.mp4 | uses `-to` to specify an exact time to cut to from the starting position.
+The cut video will be from 00:05:10 to 00:15:30, resulting in a 10 minutes and 20 seconds video.
+If you specify a time `-to` that is longer than the input video, e.g. `-to 00:35:00` when the input video is 20 minutes long, the cut video will end where the input video ends.
+If you specify a `-to` that is smaller than `-ss`, then the command won't run.
+You'll get the following error: `Error: -to value smaller than -ss; aborting.` [source](https://shotstack.io/learn/use-ffmpeg-to-trim-video/)

 <hr>